rtourneur/plateforme/logitheque/recipes/roles/tomcat_application_deployer/README.md

-tomcat component
+tomcat component deployer
 =========

-This role manages tasks for deployment in tomcat infrastructure component It is intended to work in the Tomcat container prepared by tomcat role.
+This role manages tasks for deployment in tomcat infrastructure component It is intended to work in the Tomcat container prepared by tomcat role, and deploys the war file. (this chain is managed by the tomcat playbook)

+The component descriptor (Ansible playbook) for this component is the same as Tomcat component.

 Requirements
 ------------